Patricia Janečková: Professional career

 Janečková first performed publicly at the Antonín Dvořák Theatre, accompanied by the Janáček Philharmonic Orchestra.
 Subsequent to this, she went on to win the Talentmania competition in 2010, at age 12, having received over 1 million votes.

 In 2014, she won the international singing competition at the Concorso Internazionale di Musica Sacra in Rome.

-Janečková was noted for her passionate and emotive performances, and is known for receiving a standing ovation while performing Ennio Morricone's theme song from Once Upon a Time in the West at the Rudolfinum in Prague.
+Janečková was noted for her passionate and emotive performances, and is known for receiving a standing ovation while performing Ennio Morricone's theme song from Once Upon a Time in America at the Rudolfinum in Prague.
 She continued to perform in public while studying privately with Czech soprano Eva Dřízgová-Jirušová.

 In 2017, she performed the role of Galatea in Handel's Acis and Galatea with Collegium Marianum as part of the Janáček Music Festival.

 Janečková released her self-titled début album in 2011, at age 13.
 She went on to collaborate with Czech oboist Vilém Veverka on a Christmas album in 2022.